 Choose the file that you want to raster engrave.
 The following files are compatible for engraving:

-save your image to a flash drive and bring it to the laser you plan to use.
+Save your image to a flash drive and bring it to the laser cutter.

 Step 2: prepare your engrave and run

-Important: if you are not trained/do not have swipe to the laser cutter, get a lab manager to perform this step.
+Important: if you are not trained to use the laser cutter, get a lab manager to perform this step.
 This guide only covers this step as an aid to the user.

-Swipe in, and make sure the printer is on and all necessary cooling peripherals and air filters are running.
+Make sure the laser cutter is on and all necessary cooling peripherals and air filters are running.
 Check to ensure that RetinaEngrave is running in the background.
-Open your design into Inkscape, and move and scale as necessary. when you are ready to go, hit Print and select “Full Spectrum Engineering Driver”.
+Open your design into Inkscape, and move and scale as necessary.
+When you are ready to go, hit Print and select “Full Spectrum Engineering Driver”.
 You should now see it in RetinaEngrave.
 Move over to the Raster Engrave tab at the top of the window to put the software in engrave mode.
 Set the power and speed levels to match the type of material you are engraving, and the desired cut depth.
 See our Master List to get these values, or speak to a lab manager.
 If using Dithering to produce multiple shades of engraving, select the mode you want to use (either simple dither or halftone dither.
 Halftone produces better results but is not recommended for large jobs).

 Now we need to home the laser, by hitting the home button in the top toolbar.
 This step is only required for the P48-36 cutter, the hobby laser does not need to be homed.
 When the laser is homed, use the fast and slow jog commands to move the laser to the top left corner of your cut.
 This is where the laser cutter thinks the “origin” is.
 On the hobby laser, you can also hit Unlock, and move the laser by hand to the start location. remember to lock it afterwards!